dennisschoepf/magic-veneer/README.md

 ## Warning

-Processing code should be rewritten, when proceeding with that prototype.
+Processing code should be rewritten if prototype is to be looked at further.
 As-is it just is a PoC.